-County & State: Bernalillo, New Mexico

-- X C Property embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction. - D Property has yielded, or is likely to yield information important in prehistory or history.
+Property Name: County & State: Bernalillo, New Mexico (Page #4) X C Property embodies the distinctive characteristics of a type, period, or method of construction or represents a significant and distinguishable entity when individual distinction. sents the o work of a conents lack D Property has yielded, or is likely to yield information important in prehistory or history.
 Criteria Considerations (Mark "X" in all the boxes that apply.)

-- A owned by a religious institution or used for religious purposes.

-- B removed from its original location.

-- C a birthplace or a grave.

-- D a cemetery.

-- E a reconstructed building, object, or structure.

-- F a commemorative property.

-- X G less than 50 years of age or achieved significance within the past 50 years.
+A owned by a religious institution or used for religious purposes.
+B removed from its original location.
+C a birthplace or a grave. • D a cemetery.
+E a reconstructed building, object, or structure.
+F a commemorative property.
+X G less than 50 years of age or achieved significance within the past 50 years.
 Areas of Significance (Enter categories from instructions) Architecture

--

-Period of Significan ce 1952 - 1954
+1052 1054 Period of Significance 1952 - 1954

-Significant Dates 1952

-Significant Person (Complete if Criterion B is marked above)

-Cultural Affiliation ·

-Architect/Builder Max Flatow and Jason Moore Frank L. Bridgers and Donald D. Paxton
+Significant Dates 1952 Significant Person (Complete if Criterion B is marked above) Cultural Affiliation Architect/Builder Max Flatow and Jason Moore Frank L. Bridgers and Donald D. Paxton